sindresorhus/execa/readme.md

 Same as [`command`](#command) but escaped.

-This is meant to be copy/pasted in a shell, for debugging purpose.
+This is meant to be copy and pasted into a shell, for debugging purposes.
 Since the escaping is fairly basic, this should be passed to neither [`execa()`](#execafile-arguments-options) nor [`execa.command()`](#execacommandcommand-options).

 #### exitCode